iluwatar/java-design-patterns/domain-model/README.md

 Programmatic Example

 In the example of the e-commerce app, we need to deal with the domain logic of customers who want to buy products and return them if they want.
-We can use the domain module pattern and create classes `Customer` and `Product` where every single instance of that class incorporates both behavior and data and represents only one record in the underlying table.
+We can use the domain model pattern and create classes `Customer` and `Product` where every single instance of that class incorporates both behavior and data and represents only one record in the underlying table.

 Here is the `Product` domain class with fields `name`, `price`, `expirationDate` which is specific for each product, `productDao` for working with DB, `save` method for saving product and `getSalePrice` method which return price for this product with discount.